mitkoooo/trading-simulator/README.md

-# Stock Trading Simulator
+# Stock Exchange Simulator

-This project implements a discrete-time stock trading simulator designed to model the behavior of a simplified exchange environment.
-It provides a priority–queue–based matching engine for buy and sell orders, portfolio tracking for users, and infrastructure for evaluating strategies over historical price data.
+This project implements a discrete-time stock exchange simulator designed to model the behavior of a simplified exchange environment.
+It provides a priority–queue–based matching engine for buy and sell orders, portfolio tracking for users.

 ---